brunobrocai/german_linguistics-hd-citations/README.md

 🚧 Work in Progress: Please note that this project is an ongoing effort, and no elements are considered final at this stage.

 ## Zotero Citation Style
 The current focus is on a citation style designed for Zotero.
 While it is functional for standard entry types, be aware that there are known bugs, especially for more uncommon document types.
+To use the style in Zotero, simply open the `universitat-heidelberg-germanistische-linguistik.csl` file with Zotero by right-clicking.

-## Future Plans: LaTeX Citation Style
+## LaTeX Citation Style
-I plan on releasing a LaTeX citation style in the future.
+The included LaTeX citation style is a modified version of the `authoryear` style.
+It is designed to be used with the `biblatex` package.
+In order to use the style, follow these steps:

+1. Add the `biblatex.cfg` file to your project directory.
+2. Add the following lines to your LaTeX document:
+    ```latex
+    \usepackage[backend=biber, style=authoryear]{biblatex}
+    \addbibresource{your_bibliography.bib}
+    ```

 ## How to Contribute
 🤝 I welcome all contributions!
 Feel free to fork the repository, make your improvements, and submit a pull request.
+I am also happy about any feedback or suggestions you might have.
+Please feel free to open an issue or contact me directly.